National Infant Immunization Week

 Key messages help everybody in your organization speak with one voice about your NIIW programs.
 These can be changed to suit your own needs.
 Consider posting one message for each day of National Infant Immunization Week on your own Web site.

 - National Infant Immunization Week (NIIW) is an annual observance to highlight the importance of protecting infants from vaccine-preventable diseases and to celebrate the achievements of immunization programs in promoting healthy communities throughout the United States.
-This year, NIIW is scheduled to be held April 26-May 3.
+This year, NIIW is scheduled to be held April 18-25, 2015.

-2014 also marks the 20th anniversary of the Vaccines for Children (VFC) program.
-VFC helps provide vaccines to children whose parents or guardians may not be able to afford them, and helps many more children have a better opportunity of getting their vaccines according to the recommended immunization schedule.
-The VFC program has contributed directly to a substantial increase in childhood immunization coverage levels and has made a significant contribution to the elimination of disparities in vaccination coverage among young children.
+- The Vaccines for Children (VFC) program provides vaccines to children who are underinsured or whose parents or guardians may not be able to afford them.
+The VCF program helps children get their vaccines according to the recommended immunization schedule and has contributed directly to a substantial increase in childhood immunization coverage levels, making a significant contribution to the elimination of disparities in vaccination coverage among young children.

 These posters can be displayed in waiting rooms or exam rooms.
 They encourage parents to get their kids immunized.